ludovicchabant/Jouvence/README.rst

 ########
-FONTAINE
+JOUVENCE
 ########

 `Fountain`_ is a plain text markup language for screenwriting.
-Fontaine is a Python package for parsing and rendering Fountain documents.
+Jouvence is a Python package for parsing and rendering Fountain documents.

-Fontaine supports:
+Jouvence supports:

 * Most of the Fountain specification (see limitations below).
 * Rendering to HTML and terminals.